DaniloCeesar/DaniloCeesar/README.md

 ### Hi, I'm Danilo César 👋

 <samp>👨‍⚖️ I'm a lawyer and master's student in Computer Science.
-My current fields of work are Artificial Intelligence, and Intellectual Property applied for software and emerging technologies.</samp>
+My current fields of work are Artificial Intelligence, and Intellectual Property applied to software and emerging technologies.</samp>

 <samp>👨‍💻 I'm always open for new opportunities to improve Law and Legaltech.
 Sometimes I write about things I find interesting: you can read my posts on [DEV Community](https://dev.to/danilo), on [Hashnode](https://danilocesar.hashnode.dev/) and on [Medium](https://danilocsar.medium.com/).</samp>